Army sergeant shot 5 fellow soldiers at Fort Stewart, official says

-FORT STEWART, Ga. — (AP) — An Army sergeant opened fire at Fort Stewart on Wednesday, shooting five soldiers and prompting a brief lockdown at one the country’s largest Army bases, officials said.
+FORT STEWART, Ga.
+(AP) — An Army sergeant opened fire at Fort Stewart on Wednesday, shooting five soldiers and prompting a brief lockdown at one of the country’s largest Army bases, officials said.

 Few details were immediately available about what led to the gunfire, but the suspect is an Army sergeant, according to a U.S. official.
 The official was not authorized to publicly discuss details of the investigation and spoke to The Associated Press on condition of anonymity.